Family Law Appeal Attorneys Bergen County, NJ

 When hearing your family law appeal, the Appellate Division is bound by law to only consider evidence which was entered during the initial hearing of your matter.
 If you believe there is additional evidence or testimony relevant to your decision, you and your Bergen County appeals attorney will need to file a motion with the Appellate Division requesting to supplement the record.

-When making a decision regarding your appeal, in order to reverse the Trial Court’s decisions, the Appellate Division needs to be presented with evidence supporting the fact that either the Family Court failed to follow controlling legal principles or precedents, the Family Court judge abused their discretion, or the decision that was reached was not based upon credible or accurate evidence.
+When making a decision regarding your appeal, to reverse the Trial Court’s decisions, the Appellate Division needs to be presented with evidence supporting the fact that either the Family Court failed to follow controlling legal principles or precedents, the Family Court judge abused their discretion, or the decision that was reached was not based upon credible or accurate evidence.

 Contact Our Hackensack Family Law Appeal Lawyers Today